hgaberra/forticnf-aws-workshop-cloudformation/README.md

     c.
 Custom resources which kicks off automation on our managed accounts to complete onboarding the AWS account.

-5. Please follow through the create stack wizard **without changing any of the parameter values**.
-Simply follow the steps outlined in the FortiGate CNF.
+5. Please follow through the create stack wizard **without changing the region or any of the parameter values**.
+Simply follow the steps outlined in the FortiGate CNF Portal and click through the CloudFormation wizard.

 ![](./content/image-t2-4.png)